Walking the Camino de Santiago

 old, seniors, pensioners-5147444.jpg

-If you are thinking about walking the Camino de Santiago, we are here to answer your questions and help you take the first Camino step.
+Thinking about walking the Camino de Santiago?
+We have compiled a list of FAQs to help you take the first Camino step.

-1. What is to be Walking the Camino de Santiago?
+1. What Does It Mean to Walk the Camino de Santiago?

 All you need to know to Walk the Camino